Skip to main contentSkip to navigation

 Can data be recovered from an NVMe SSD that is not detected in BIOS?

 In most cases, yes.
 When the NVMe controller fails, the NAND flash chips still retain the stored data.
-Professional recovery tools like PC-3000 can interface with the controller at the firmware level, bypass the failed initialization, and extract data directly.
+Professional recovery tools like PC-3000 Portable III can interface with the controller at the firmware level, work around the failed initialization, and extract data directly.
 For drives with completely dead controllers, chip-off NAND reading is an option on older drives without hardware encryption.

 Why did my NVMe SSD suddenly stop being detected?